Dr

 Sabrina is Co-Director of CREATE—The Centre for Collaborative Research Across Teacher Education—and an Assistant Professor of Education in the School of Policy and Practice at IOE, DCU.

-Sabrina is a Senior Fellow of the Higher Education Academy (SFHEA).
-She leads several Education Theory modules on the Bachelor of Religious Education and English / History / Music programme (BRelEd) and the Bachelor of Education in Gaeilge and French/German/Spanish (BEdLan).
-She has a particular interest in challenge based learning (cbl) pedagogy and ways to support students to bridge the theory-practice divide.
+She is a Senior Fellow of the Higher Education Academy (SFHEA) and leads several Education Theory modules on the Bachelor of Religious Education and English / History / Music programme (BRelEd) and the Bachelor of Education in Gaeilge and French/German/Spanish (BEdLan).
+Sabrina has a particular interest in Challenge Based Learning (CBL) pedagogy and ways to support students to bridge the theory-practice divide.

 While she has engaged in research across a range of ITE topics, Sabrina is most keenly interested in educators' occupational wellbeing.
 For example, Sabrina's recent research explored wellbeing, burnout and rustout in HEI-based Teacher Educators in Ireland and the United Kingdom.

-Through DCU CREATE, Sabrina is also currently engaged in collaborative research with colleagues on the mental health and wellbeing of teachers across the primary and post-primary sectors in Ireland and the UK.
+With colleagues in DCU CREATE, Sabrina is also engaged in collaborative research on the mental health and wellbeing of teachers, student-teachers, leaders, and HEI academics in Ireland and the UK.

-Sabrina recently completed an MSc in Applied Psychology at Robert Gordon University (Aberdeen, Scotland) and is a graduate member of the Psychological Society of Ireland (PSI).
+Sabrina is a graduate member of the Psychological Society of Ireland (PSI).